Mattstorey/tSNE_workshop/README.md

 The computer treats each gene as a dimension.
 Gene with similar gene expression will be clustered together.
 We need to be able to see these clusters in 3 dimensional space so it makes sense to our brains.

+Consider running through the `Dementions.ipynb` to experence the presentation for your self.